Get to know our JFS Boulder team

 Cooking, working out, spending time with friends/family, and trying new things!

-Catherine Russell, Boulder Therapist
+Catherine Russell, LPC, JFS Boulder Therapist

 crussell@jewishfamilyservice.org